Introduction

 Practices should also note that as part of a CQC Inspection or Healthwatch visit, they must demonstrate they have a policy in place and that General Practitioners and Practice Managers are using this policy when making such decisions.

 The amount of professional advice available reflects the importance of this issue.
-Examples are listed at the end of this document, and the LMC recommends that your practice policies explicitly refer to one or more of these guidance documents or to this LMC guidance.
+Examples are singposted within resource, and the LMC recommends that your practice policies explicitly refer to one or more of these guidance documents and/or to this resource page.
 The Parliamentary and Health Service Ombudsman has highlighted concerns about this issue on several occasions in recent years.

 Under these arrangements General Practitioners should: